EZ-Robotics/EZ-Site/projects/dd-3/index.md

 The chassis is built around a 3D printed half circle, with aluminum angle coming up for everything non-wheel related to get mounted to.
 ![](summary/dd3_base_structure.jpg)

+DD-3's code is open source and can be found [here](https://github.com/EZ-Robotics/DD-3).

 That's DD-3!
 ![](ocmakerfair2023/dd_walter.jpg)